TrustInBlood/arma-bot/README.md

 ## Discord Commands

-The bot provides several slash commands for server administration:
+The bot provides several types of commands:

+### Slash Commands
 - `/chatglobal [message]` - Send a global message to the server
 - `/playerlist` - Get the current list of players on the server
 - `/banlist` - Get the current list of banned players